-We talked with Bill Gullicksen, Director of IT at QCentive, about how his company is using ParkMyCloud to save money on their AWS costs while enabling cloud computing in healthcare.
+We talked with Bill Gullicksen, Director of IT at Qcentive, about how the company is using ParkMyCloud to save money on their AWS costs while enabling cloud computing in healthcare.

-We are a 2-year-old healthcare startup founded in Massachusetts.
-We build systems for the healthcare industry to help reduce costs in healthcare and provide efficiencies in contract and payment management for healthcare companies.
-We are actually the first vendor for our customer authorized to take private healthcare information and move it to the cloud.
+We are a 2-year-old healthcare startup founded through the venture capital arm of Blue Cross Blue Shield of Massachusetts (BCBSMA).
+We build systems for the healthcare industry to help reduce costs in healthcare and provide efficiencies.
+Our cloud-based payment platform will facilitate the development and management of value-based contracts between healthcare companies.
+We are excited to be one of the earliest vendors authorized to take healthcare information and move it securely to the cloud.

-What do you think made QCentive stand apart to your customer as the best option for moving their infrastructure to the cloud?
+What do you think made Qcentive stand apart as the best option for moving data to the cloud?

-Healthcare has been very cloud-averse due to issues like security concerns.
-In order to prove the use case for cloud computing in healthcare, we needed to build out a prototype and go through many months of meeting with them to prove that we could move them to the cloud while being HIPAA compliant, high-tech compliant, and secure.
+Healthcare has historically been cloud-averse due to issues like privacy and security concerns.
+In order to prove the use case for cloud computing in healthcare, we needed to build out a prototype and go through many months of meetings–producing artifacts to prove that we could move data to the cloud in a HIPAA/HITECH-compliant and secure manner.

-We’re currently in the process of building our first prototype application by taking years of patient and healthcare contract information, loading it all into AWS, and then putting our application on top of it.
-We’ll be able to go through all the contracts, healthcare records, emergency room visits, and more to quickly calculate how to get the best savings in those areas.
+We’ve recently released our first prototype module of the application by taking years of patient and healthcare contract information, loading it all into AWS, and then putting our application on top of it.
+Our application allows our health plan customers and their value-based contracting provider partners to analyze healthcare claim records, emergency room visits, etc. and to quickly calculate how to potentially realize savings in those areas.

 So as you’re helping healthcare companies transition to the cloud, how did you come to find ParkMyCloud as a useful tool for your mission?

-We had a few architects just going to town on AWS for about the first year we were in business.
-They were building and building away, and then all of the sudden our monthly AWS costs soared up to $40k, then $50k, $60k, $70k – and we’re spending a lot of money on Amazon and we don’t even have a working application yet!
+We had a few architects just going to town on AWS during the first year we were in business.
+They were building away, and all of a sudden our monthly AWS costs began to ramp up.
+We were spending a lot of money on Amazon and we didn’t even have a working application yet!

-Last summer I was put in charge of all of our AWS operations and I immediately went into cost control mode.
-I asked, “what I can do to get some of these costs under control?”
+Last summer I was put in charge of our AWS operations and was asked to address our AWS costs.
+I asked, “what can we do to get some of these costs under control?”
 We started out with some rightsizing exercises and scaled some stuff back and that got us some savings.
 We found areas where we have had some stability and used Reserved Instances there, allowing us to get a 30-40% discount, but we didn’t want to do long-term commitments so we only did those for a year.

-For the remaining instances, I realized that we pay by the minute and we really don’t need to be running instances 24/7.
-That’s that’s when I started thinking about how to schedule instances to shut down.
-I could do that and turn them off with AWS tools, but then telling an instance to turn itself back on at 6 in the morning – I didn’t have a way to do that.
-And that’s when I found out about ParkMyCloud and said this looks perfect – I can schedule instances to get them running 12 hours a day, 5 days a week instead of 24/7 and I’ll cut my costs in half.
+For the remaining instances, I realized we pay by the minute and we really don’t need to be running instances 24/7.
+That’s that’s when we started thinking about how to schedule instances to shut down.
+I could do that and turn them off with AWS tools, but then telling an instance to turn itself back on at 6 in the morning–I didn’t have a way to do that.
+And that’s when I found out about ParkMyCloud and said this looks perfect – we can schedule instances to get them running 12 hours a day, 5 days a week instead of 24/7 and we’ll probably cut our costs in half.

 Have you discovered any other benefits while using ParkMyCloud?

-Before, if I only wanted certain people to be able to manipulate a handful of instances, I had to put those instance IDs in the policies.
+Before, if we only wanted certain people to be able to manipulate a handful of instances, I had to put those instance IDs in the policies.
 Instance IDs frequently change, so running custom policies was taking a lot of overhead and we got the benefit from ParkMyCloud of just assigning them teams.
-Now, whether the instance IDs change or not, there’s no extra work for me.
+Now, whether the instance IDs change or not, there’s no extra work for our IT team.